 Do not throw away or flush unwanted medicine.
 Safely dispose of prescription and over-the-counter medicine at secure medicine return kiosks in Kirkland.

-Sharps should be collected in a 2-liter bottle and disposed at safe drop locations in King County, which include a drop box in Bellevue and the Shoreline Transfer Station.
+Sharps should be collected in a sharps container or 2-liter bottle and disposed at safe drop locations in King County, which include a drop box in Bellevue and the Shoreline Transfer Station.

-Recycle electronics with our free curbside electronics recycling program or at E-Cycle Washington drop-off sites.
+Do not throw away electronics.
+Recycle electronics for free with our curbside electronics recycling program or at E-Cycle Washington drop-off sites.

-While composting your food is not mandatory in Kirkland, we strongly encourage you to keep food out of the garbage and put it in your food and yard waste cart instead.
-Due to the low-oxygen conditions of the landfill, food sits in the landfill for years before it decomposes.
+While composting your food is not required in Kirkland, we strongly encourage you to put wasted food in your food and yard waste cart instead of throwing it away.
+Food that's thrown away sits in the landfill for years before it decomposes.
+Food placed in your gray food+yard waste cart is composted and turned into a rich soil amendment.
 Composting food is a simple and impactful way to reduce your household's environmental impact.

 Yard waste should be disposed in your gray food+yard waste cart.
 However, certain weeds are so important to control, and easy to spread, that they are recommended to be disposed in the garbage instead of yard waste.